 Elizabeth had again taken refuge in the Abbey and from there she was persuaded to give up her second son Richard, Duke of York, who joined his brother in the Tower.
 The Princes were presumed to have been murdered there..
 Richard was born on 17 August 1473 and was married as a child on 15 January 1478 to Anne, daughter of John Mowbray, 4th Duke of Norfolk but she died a few years later.

 Edward V was never crowned.

 In 1674 some bones of children were found under a staircase in the White Tower in the Tower of London and assumed to be those of the two boys.
 The remains were brought to the Abbey by order of Charles II and first buried in the vault of General Monck.
-A white marble sarcophagus to house the bones was designed by Sir Christopher Wren and made by Joshua Marshall, the King's master mason.
-The warrant sent to Wren for this, dated 18 February 1675, reads "These are to signifie his Maiesties pleasure that you provide a white marble coffin for the supposed bodyes of ye two Princes lately found in ye Tower of London and that you cause the same to be intered in Henry ye 7th chappell in such convenient place as the Deane of Westminster shall appoynt...".
+A white marble sarcophagus to house the bones was designed by Sir Christopher Wren and made by Joshua Marshall, the King's master mason, and the bones were then transferred to this.
+The warrant sent to Wren, dated 18 February 1675, reads "These are to signifie his Maiesties pleasure that you provide a white marble coffin for the supposed bodyes of ye two Princes lately found in ye Tower of London and that you cause the same to be intered in Henry ye 7th chappell in such convenient place as the Deane of Westminster shall appoynt...".
 The urn originally had two crowns and plumes on the top but these had gone by the early 1700s.